Teaching Agents how to Map: Spatial Reasoning for Multi-Object Navigation: LEARNING TO MAP

-where $\mathds{1}_{[\text {reached-goal }]}$ is the indicator function whose value is $1$ if the \textit{found} action was called while being close enough to the target, and $0$ otherwise. $R_{\text {closer }}$ is a reward shaping term equal to the decrease in geodesic distance to the next goal compared to previous timestep.
-Finally, $R_{\text {time-penalty }}$ is a negative slack reward to force the agent to take paths as short as possible.
+where $\mathds{1}_{t}^{\text{reached}}$ is the indicator function whose value is $1$ if the \textit{found} action was called at time $t$ while being close enough to the target, and $0$ otherwise. $R_{\text {closer }}$ is a reward shaping term equal to the decrease in geodesic distance to the next goal compared to previous timestep.
+Finally, $R_{\text {time-penalty }}$ is a negative slack reward to force the agent to take short paths.